-- Single sign-on through IIS This option uses Microsoft IIS web server.
+- Single sign-on through IIS This method uses Microsoft IIS web server.
 This option requires no additional setup as long as you used the automated installer and chose to integrate with IIS during the installation process.
-You can find more information on install configurations in the MSS Installation Guide. - Single sign-on through Windows authentication This option uses the NT LAN Manager version 2 (NTLM v2) protocol to authenticate users.
-When a user logs into the Windows domain and requests a session using a web browser that supports integrated authentication though NTLM v2, a secure hash of the user's credentials is sent to a domain controller for verification.
-Once verified, the Administrative Server establishes an authenticated HTTP session with the user's browser.
+You can find more information on install configurations in the MSS Installation Guide. - Windows Authentication Kerberos Kerberos is an authentication protocol that uses cryptographic tickets to avoid transmitting plain text passwords.
+Client services obtain ticketgranting tickets from the Kerberos Key Distribution Center (KDC) and present those tickets as their network credentials to gain access to services.